 The University of Utah’s Department of Internal Medicine advances health through excellence in each

-of its core domains—education, patient care, and discovery—by inspiring engaged faculty, staff, and
+of its core domains—education, patient care, and discovery—by inspiring an engaged, diverse membership, and

 trainees, encouraging innovative thinking, and building collaborative partnerships.